The Assistance Publique-Hôpitaux de Paris (APHP)

 - Pr Thierry BILLETTE de VILLEMEUR, Department of Child Neurology, AP-HP.Sorbonne University- Trousseau Hospital (TRS)

-- Dr David GERMANAUD, Department of Child Neurology, AP-HP.Nord – University – Robert Debré Hospital (RDB)
+- Dr David GERMANAUD, Department of Genetics, AP-HP.Nord – University – Robert Debré Hospital (RDB)

 - Cerebellar anomalies